-The project as described met Hague's approval on several counts.
-The roadway was a state financed project; it would provide much needed employment to his constituents during the lean years of the Depression; and it had approaches to both Hudson (now Kennedy) Boulevard and Tonnele Avenue that linked Hudson County's communities as well as access to the Marion section of Jersey City and South Kearny.
+The project as described did meet Hague's approval on several counts.
+The roadway was a state-financed project.
+It would provide much-needed employment to his constituents during the lean years of the Depression.
+And its approaches to. both Hudson (now Kennedy) Boulevard and Tonnele Avenue linked Hudson County's communities and gave access to the Marion section of Jersey City and South Kearny.

 Count Casimir Pulaski (1745-1779)